AU-Master-Thesis/thesis/sections/4-results/scenarios.typ

 + _*Communications Failure:*_ This scenario is based in the same environment as the Circle scenario.
 It tests how resilient the #acrpl("GBP") algorithm is to spurious loss of communication between robots.
 By randomly toggling a robots ability to communicate with others at different probabilities every timestep.

+#set enum(numbering: box-enum.with(color: colors.ours, prefix: "SO-"))
++ _*Solo Global Planning:*_ This scenario serves as an isolated test for automated placement of waypoints with #acr("RRT*") and the impact of the tracking factor, $f_t$, on a single robot.
+This scenario takes place in a complex maze-like environment, where a single robot is spawned in one end, and tasked with reaching the other end.

++ _*Collaborative Global Planning:*_ This scenario is similar to #boxed(color: colors.ours, [*SO-1*]), but with many robots.
+Several spawning locations are possible, where each individual robot get a task to traverse the complex environment.
+The purpose of this scenario is to test the interactivity between the tracking factors and the interrobot factors, $f_i$.

 // + _*Communications Failure:*_ This scenario is based in the same environment as the Circle scenario.
 In this scenario simulates the possibility of communication failure between the robots by flipping a communication toggle with some probability at every timestep.